Why a Resume Shouldn't Have an Objective

 Sample Branding Statements and Profiles

-Award-winning graphic designer whose portfolio includes Fortune 100 clients like CVS, Verizon, and Kroger.
+An award-winning graphic designer whose portfolio includes Fortune 100 clients like CVS, Verizon, and Kroger.
 Proficient in Adobe Illustrator, Photoshop, and InDesign.
 Adept at estimating costs, gaining consensus across teams, and delivering projects on time and on budget.

 If You Absolutely Must Have an Objective on Your Resume